harshKumar029/Solarwebui/README.md

 > Note: This is a responsive design created for an internship assignment purpose.

+## Project Details

+This project was completed as part of an internship assignment.
+The UI design took approximately 4 hours to complete, and the development using React, Tailwind CSS, and the latest tech stack took around 5 hours.

 ## Live Demo

 [Visit the live site](https://solarwebui.vercel.app/)